-250 2.2 Experiment Design
+2.2 Experiment Design

 A control simulation for the 2.5ka period is performed using the PMIP4 (Paleoclimate Model Intercomparison Project) phase 4 protocols for the mid-Holocene (6ka) experiment, altered for conditions appropriate to 2.5ka.
-These include altering the orbital forcing, greenhouse gases (CO2: 279 ppm, N2O: 266 ppb, and CH4: 610 ppb), as well as the vegetation in Africa and high boreal Eurasia and North America (Otto-Bliesner et al., 2017).
-Ozone and aerosols are prescribed to non-anthropogenic conditions only - this change is distinct from the pre-industrial simulations that include a small amount of anthropogenic changes and attendant aerosol and atmospheric chemistry change.
+These include altering the orbital forcing, greenhouse gases (CO2: 279 ppm, N2O: 235 266 ppb, and CH4: 610 ppb), as well as the vegetation in Africa and the high boreal Eurasia and North America (Otto-Bliesner et al., 2017).
+Ozone and aerosols are prescribed to non-anthropogenic conditions only.
 The orbital and greenhouse gas forcings for the 2.5ka period are expected to play a vital role in producing the correct equilibrium climate.
-We ran a control run with the NINT configuration for 1000 years to get the model in equilibrium, and then extended this for 100 years by adding the MATRIX version of ModelE2.1 to again achieve an equilibrium state for a 2.5ka period with composition-climate interactions enabled.
+We ran a control run with the NINT configuration for 1000 years to get the model in equilibrium, and then extended for 100 years by adding the MATRIX version 240 of ModelE2.1 to again achieve an equilibrium state for a 2.5ka period with composition-climate interactions turned on.
 Vegetation cover, LAI and vegetation height are prescribed corresponding to the piControl period climate.
-The lack of exact vegetation cover information for the relevant period prevents the GCMs that lack dynamic vegetation model from reproducing mid-Holocene warm Northern hemisphere summer and enhanced NH monsoons conditions (Tierney et al., 2017; Larrasoaña et al., 2013).
-However, the vegetation cover used here as defined by the PMIP4 protocol vegetation sensitivity experiment (Otto-Bliesner et al., 2017) for the mid-Holocene period shows an intense impact on North-African rainfall and explains the difference between simulated and reconstructed climate conditions (Braconnot et al., 1999; Pausata et al., 2016).
-To address this, we created a modified mid-Holocene boundary condition sensitivity vegetation map by linearly interpolating between Pre-Industrial vegetation and the Mid-Holocene vegetation sensitivity experiment (northern hemisphere high latitude tundra during the preindustrial is replaced by boreal forests and African vegetation altered with evergreen shrubs replacing all vegetation up to 25N and grasslands up through the Mediterranean Coast in 6ka (Otto-Bliesner et al. 2017).
+The unavailability of exact vegetation cover information for the relevant period restrains the GCMs without dynamic vegetation model to produce mid-Holocene warm Northern 245 hemisphere summer and enhanced NH monsoons conditions (Tierney et al, 2017; Larrasoaña et al, 2013).
+However, the vegetation cover used here as defined by the PMIP4 protocol (Otto-Bliesner et al., 2017)

+2016).
+For this, we created a modified mid-Holocene boundary condition sensitivity vegetation map using the following postulates and linearly interpolating between 6ka and the preindustrial (PI) for the 2.5ka period.

+- Northern hemisphere high latitude tundra during the preindustrial is replaced by boreal forests in 6ka. - Sahara in the preindustrial is replaced by evergreen shrubs up to 25N and further north with savanna/steppe in 6ka.

-Fig S1 (Supplementary information) shows the major vegetation plant function type (PFT) cover changes under the PMIP4 sensitivity vegetation protocols after linearly interpolating for the 2.5ka period.
+Fig S1 (Supplementary information) shows the major vegetation plant function type (PFTs) cover changes under the PMIP4 sensitivity vegetation protocols after linearly interpolating for 2.5ka period.